Domestic Adoption of Opiate Addicted Biological Mother.

 - Prescription withdrawal medications such as Methadone and Suboxone.

-Some of the Immediate short term impacts of Opiates (Oxycontin & Oxycodone) ingestion during pregnancy is something that is called the “Neonatal Abstinence Syndrome or NAS.”These infants are born addicted to narcotics and once the umbilical cord is cut, the supply of the drug “The Fix” is immediately stopped, and the newborn begins to go through withdrawal symptoms as an adult would.
+- Some of the Immediate short term impacts of Opiates (Oxycontin & Oxycodone) ingestion during pregnancy is something that is called the “Neonatal Abstinence Syndrome or NAS.”These infants are born addicted to narcotics and once the umbilical cord is cut, the supply of the drug “The Fix” is immediately stopped, and the newborn begins to go through withdrawal symptoms at birth.

 Withdrawal Symptoms of NAS: include being more tremulous or jittery, difficulty with sucking and swallow this causing feeding issues’ There are also issues with loose stools and in severe cases seizure activity.
 These infants are generally uncomfortable and irritable immediately after birth.
 Self regulation is alway a problem.
 They are often times difficult to console, present with colic like behavior, and just are never able to settle down.

 The seriousness of the withdrawal symptoms is dependent upon the severity of the ingestion.
 Babies born with true addiction the biggest risk of seizure activity, pauses in breathing patterns.
 These infants need to be monitored in NICU setting.
 Withdrawal generally occurs right after the delivery.
 The treatment is comprised of therapy is a tincture of morphine to alleviate the withdrawal symptoms, and the dose gets titrated downwards as the child’s symptoms improve.

 If an adopted infant is born dependent, therapy could take 72 hours to three weeks, to come down from the withdrawal.
 Sometimes of there is a reliable caregiver the infant can be discharged, and the morphine wean could be done as an outpatient.
 Every baby is different so each case is individually determined.
 The morphine therapy is given in a liquid form.

 In order to follow the symptoms we use an objective rating score called the finnegans scale.Some of the long term effects of opiates exposure are as these children grow into toddlers and preschoolers, that there could be an impact in the early childhood development.